MolSSI-Education/oop_and_design_patterns/_episodes/07-Composite.md

 {: .language-python}

 2. Leaf.
 These are objects that have no children.
 They implement methods described by the Component parent class.
-Patchy particles, LJ particles or Gay Berne particles might serve as leaf objects.
+LJ particles, Gay Berne or any other type of particle might serve as leaf objects.

 ~~~
-class Patchy(Component):
+class Sphere(Component):

-    '''A patchy particle is a type of particle.'''
+    '''A Sphere is a type of particle, for instance,
+    point particles with Lennard-Jones potential.
+    This is a leaf in the pattern.'''

     def translate(self):
+        print('translating sphere')

+class Gay_Berne(Component):

+    '''A Gay Berne particle is an anisotropic model
+    of the 12-6 Lennard-Jones potential.
+It is used
+    exstensively to model liquid crystals.
+Another
+    leaf in the pattern'''

+    def translate(self):
-        print('translating patchy particle')
+        print('translating gay berne')
 ~~~
 {: .language-python}